What would make Brass magnetic? - finishing.com

 It is the nickel which modifies the physical structure of the steel and makes it non-magnetic.
 So the answer is yes, the magnetic properties of stainless steel are very dependent on the elements added into the alloy, and specifically the addition of nickel can change the structure from magnetic to non-magnetic.

-- what is use of preheater in cement plant
+- what is best kind of crusher for mining in mauritania

-- what is cost of a stone crusher machine
+- what is the power capacity of stone crusher plants

 - what is the cost for 57 limestone per ton html